-(2) The motion shall be captioned "Before the [name of agency to which the motion is directed]."
-The party shall serve the court with a copy of the motion, which shall include on the title page the notation "Court Service Copy."
+(2) A motion filed under subsection (1) shall be captioned "Before the [name of agency to which the motion is directed]."
+The party shall file a copy of the motion with the court, which shall include on the title page the notation "Court Notice Copy."

-(3) The agency shall file with the court a copy of its order disposing of the motion to correct the record or to correct or add to the transcript.
-If the agency grants the motion in whole or in part, the agency shall serve on the adverse party or parties and file with the court a corrected record, a corrected transcript, or an additional transcript, as appropriate.
-When the agency files a corrected record or transcript, in the discretion of the agency, the agency may serve and file only those pages as have been corrected.
+(3) The agency shall file with the court a copy of its order disposing of a motion filed under subsection (1), which shall include on the title page the notation "Court Notice Copy."
+If the agency grants the motion in whole or in part, the agency shall serve on the adverse party or parties and transmit to the court a corrected record, a corrected transcript, or an additional transcript, as appropriate.

-(4) Any party aggrieved by the agency's disposition of a motion to correct the record or to correct or add to the transcript, may request, by motion filed within 14 days after the date of filing of the agency's disposition, that the court review the agency's disposition.
+(4) Any party aggrieved by the agency's disposition of a motion to correct the record or to correct or add to the transcript, may request, by motion filed within 14 days after the date of service of the agency's disposition, that the court review the agency's disposition.
 The motion shall be captioned "In the Court of Appeals of the State of Oregon" or "In the Supreme Court of the State of Oregon," as appropriate, and shall be entitled "Motion for Review of Agency Order Under ORAP 4.22."

-(5) (a) If no party files a motion to correct the record or correct or add to the transcript, the court will deem the record settled 15 days after it is filed, and the period for filing the petitioner's opening brief shall begin the next day.
+(5) (a) If no party files a motion under subsection (1), the court will deem the record settled 15 days after it is filed, and the period for filing the petitioner's opening brief shall begin the next day.

-(b) If a party files a motion to correct the record or correct or add to the transcript and the agency grants the motion in its entirety, the court will deem the agency record settled on the agency filing its order.
+(b) If a party files a motion under subsection (1) and the agency grants the motion in its entirety, the court will deem the agency record settled on the agency filing a copy of its order with the court.

-(c) If a party files a motion to correct the record or correct or add to the transcript and the agency denies the motion in whole or in part, the court will deem the agency record settled:
+(c) If a party files a motion under subsection (1) and the agency denies the motion in whole or in part, the court will deem the agency record settled: